Bigg Boss (Hindi TV series) season 19: Reception

 The Bigg Boss 19 grand premiere on 24 August 2025 received positive feedback for its high-energy launch, Salman Khan's hosting, and diverse contestant lineup, as reported by Zee News and Times of India.
 The “Gharwalon Ki Sarkaar” theme, enabling housemate decision-making, and the digital-first streaming on JioHotstar at 21:00 IST were highlighted as innovative.
 Media outlets noted Khan's witty banter, the vibrant house design with a lion statue and “rangbhoomi” outdoor area, and performances like Ashnoor Kaur's dance and Amaal Mallik's soulful rendition.

-Bigg Boss 19 is the nineteenth season of the Indian reality TV show Bigg Boss.

-It premiered in October 2025 on Colors TV.
+This season was being one of the best seasons with TVR of 2.2 in finale week and the grand finale day archived the TVR of 3.2 confirmed by Endemol Shine India.